Brian-Egan/ion_in_motion/README.md

     font = Ion.font(size)

 ####Icon Names
 I've shortened the names of the icons used by the IonIcons Cocoapod to make them a little easier to use.
-Non are prefixed by `ion_`.
-You can browse the list [here]().
+None are prefixed by `ion_`.
+You can browse the list in [lib/icon_codes.md](https://github.com/Brian-Egan/ion_in_motion/blob/master/lib/ion/icon_codes.md).

 To visually browse IonIcons, check out their [homepage](http://ionicons.com/), to translate those names simply replace dashes (-) with underscores (_) and remove the `ion` prefix. i.e. `ion-chevron-right` would be `chevron_right`.
 It's simpler and cleaner this way.

 ---
 ### Installation
-Easy peasy.
+Easy-peasy.
     1. Add `gem 'ion_in_motion', :git => 'git://github.com/Brian-Egan/ion_in_motion.git'` to your project's Gemfile.
     3. Run `bundle install`.
     4. Enjoy!